 The appellate brief is undoubtedly one of the most complex pleadings, formatting-wise.
-Formatting requirements vary from court to court, going so far as to dictate the size and font of your type, your margins and your line spacing.
+Formatting requirements vary from court to court, and some go so far as to dictate the size and font of your type, your margins, and your line spacing.
 (If you’ve ever had to do a U.S. Supreme Court brief, I feel your pain.)
 Even before you consider the text of your argument, you have to wrap your head around which pages have which style of page numbers, whether you must furnish a table of authorities, and how you have to deal with any appendices or references to the record.

 First, take a deep breath.
 Unless this is the first time anyone in your firm has ever submitted a brief in that particular court, someone probably has a sample for you to look at.
 Armed with that and a copy of the court’s rules, you can start putting together the skeleton of your brief:

 Obviously, one tutorial can’t cover all of the possible permutations of briefing requirements.
-But armed with a knowledge of how some common elements work, you can successfully tackle virtually any court’s requirements.
+With a knowledge of how some common elements work, though, you can successfully tackle virtually any court’s requirements.1

-Before you start dividing your document into sections, however, you need to be able to see what you are doing.
-That means turning on all of the visual indicators that show you where paragraph breaks, tabs, and Section Breaks have been inserted.
-To do that, go to the Home tab and click on the button that looks like a paragraph symbol.
+In dividing your document into sections, you need to be able to see what you are doing.
+That means turning on all of the visual indicators that show you where paragraph breaks, tabs, and section breaks have been inserted.
+To do that, go to the Home tab and click on the button that looks like a paragraph symbol (¶).
 This is called the Show/Hide button and can be toggled on and off as needed.

-Now you’re ready to start sectioning your document.
+Now you are ready to start sectioning your document.
 To insert a section break, go to the Page Layout tab and click Breaks, then click Next Page under the Section Breaks section:

-Once you’ve done that twice, you have the three basic Sections needed for your brief: the cover page, the section containing the various preliminary information, and the main fact and argument section.
+Once you have done that twice, you have the three basic sections needed for your appellate brief: the cover page, the section containing the various preliminary information, and the main fact and argument section.

-Now, here’s how you insert the page numbers in the footer of each Section so that they number and format independently:
+Here’s how you insert the page numbers in the footer of each section so that they number and format independently:

 Office for Lawyers author Ben Schorr has observed that Styles is by far the most important feature to learn in Microsoft Word.
 Not only does Styles help ensure uniformity of formatting throughout a complex document, Styles also drives other features like Tables of Contents.